Unsecured guarantor loan: History

 Since the global financial crisis that started in 2008 there has been rapid growth in a whole range of personal loans such as guarantor loans that might be classed as alternative loans.
-These are loans that are not obtained through the traditional sources of mainstream banks or other lending institutions such as building societies but more typically through loan brokers and niche lenders.
+These are loans that are not obtained through the traditional sources of mainstream banks or other lending institutions such as credit unions or building societies but more typically through loan brokers and niche lenders.
 There are many reasons why people are increasingly choosing less conventional borrowing but the biggest two, by far are lack of availability and cost.

 The strict lending criteria implemented since 2008 means that anyone with no credit history or an imperfect credit history either cannot secure a bank loan at all or will only be able to secure one at a high rate of interest.

 However, guarantor loans are by no means a panacea for this situation - they themselves have high interest rates significantly above standard personal loans (albeit over shorter time periods) and pose a risk to the guarantor who may not be aware of the full extent of the commitment they are undertaking.
 Anyone being asked to act as a guarantor on a loan should ensure they fully understand their own liability.

 These loans are sometimes used by angel investors to help out startup companies where the investor is unwilling or unable to provide direct funding.

-Although these loans can be used to help provide financially responsible individuals with lending they could not otherwise access, it is important to recognize that they still do carry significant risks for the guarantor, who is liable for the full debt amount should the borrower be unable to make repayment.
-A report suggests that these loans could be as damaging as payday loans, with 43% of guarantors in the study unclear about their financial liability.